Accessibility Skip to Top Navigation Skip to Main Content Home | Change Text Size | Contact IRS | About IRS | Site Map | Español | Help

 Four types of relief are available.
 They are:

-4. Relief from liability arising from community property law.
-(See Community Property Laws later).
+4. Relief from liability for tax attributable to an item of community income.
+(See Community Property Laws, later).

 Innocent Spouse Relief